Dental Assisting Undergraduate Certificate

 Dental assisting scholarships and financial aid

-Experience the same quality instruction, hands-on training and high standard of UAA’s accredited associate degree program in dental assisting.
+The Dental Assisting undergraduate certificate is fully accredited by the American Dental Association’s Commission on Dental Accreditation.
+You’ll experience the same quality instruction, hands-on training and high standard of UAA’s accredited associate degree program in dental assisting.

 Work with faculty and staff advisors in the School of Allied Health to stay on track while earning your undergraduate certificate.
 From admission and program requirements to transfer credits and placement testing through the UAA Testing Center, advisors will help you develop and follow through with academic plans to achieve educational, career and life goals.